alimoameri/alimoameri.github.io/README.md

-# alimoameri.github.io
+# Ali Moameri's Personal Blog
-This is my personal blog
+This is my personal blog where I post technical stuff.